yoava333/ctf-writeups/googlectf_quals/2019/sandstone/README.md

 ![Exploit plan](plan.png)

-We tried to build a recursion that will land on our stack pointer but it proved very hard to control, We actually have given up on the bug and moved to other issues.
+We tried to build a recursion that will land on our stack pointer, but it proved very hard to control.
+We actually have given up on the bug and moved to other issues.
-While working on other bugs we realized we could change the type of this function to return a slice (a reference to a continuous memory of some type) of `u64` then we can leak/write a lot more data which will enable us to write the rop chain directly to the stack.
+While working on other bugs we realized we could change the type of this function to return a slice (a reference to a continuous memory of some type) of `u64`.
+This will allow us to leak/write a lot more data which will enable us to write a rop chain directly to the stack.

 We had a working prototype but it didn't work on the challenge binary.
-It turns out that the binary is compiled with release flags and we were developing with a debug flags.
-Rust's llvm backend proved to be very powerful in inlining and optimizing the code, it eliminated our original recursion code and caused the dangling pointer code to be inlined to the main function and thus prevented us from using the bug since the dangling pointer laid within our stack frame.
+It turns out that the binary is compiled with release flags, while we were developing with a debug flags.
+Rust's llvm backend proved to be very powerful in inlining and optimizing the code, it eliminated our original recursion code and caused the dangling pointer code to be inlined to the main function and thus prevented us from using the bug, since the dangling pointer laid within our stack frame.

-Luckily one of my teammates Liad is an llvm developer, which helped us kill the annoying optimizations - we used dyn trait (objects with vtable) to cause the dangling pointer to be from a higher frame and hard data dependencies within the recursion to prevent inlining.
+Luckily one of my teammates Liad is an llvm developer, which helped us kill the annoying optimizations - we used `dyn` trait (objects with vtable) to call the `get_dangling` function and get a dangling pointer to a higher stack frame, and hard data dependencies within the recursion to prevent inlining.

 Putting this all [together](ex.rs):